Learning Vocabulary in Another Language: My Favorite Techniques and Resources for Fast Memorization

-- Online Phrase Lists
+Online Phrase Lists

 These are easy to search and there are more being written on blogs every day.

-- Books and Other Learning Material
+Books and Other Learning Materials

 This is part of the intensive reading strategies that you should definitely be using to boost your language learning.